MCDReforged/MCDReforged/docs/source/configure.md

 #### start_command

-The console command to launch the server.
+The console command to launch the server

 Some examples: